AutoViML/pandas_dq/README.md

 <li>It detects imbalanced classes (i.e. target variable has one class more than other in a significant way) </li>
 <li>It detects feature leakage (i.e. a feature that is highly correlated to target with correlation > 0.8)</li>
 </ol>
-Notice that for large datasets, this report generation may take time.
-So please be patient while it analyzes your dataset!
+Notice that for large datasets, this report generation may take time, hence we read a 100K sample from your CSV file.
+If you want us to read the whole data, then send it in as a dataframe.

-### 2. Fix_DQ class: a scikit_learn transformer which can detect data quality issues and clean them all in one line of code
+### 2. Fix_DQ class: a scikit_learn transformer which can detect data quality issues and fix them all in one line of code

 ![fix_dq](./images/fix_dq_screenshot.png)

-<p>`Fix_DQ` is a great way to clean an entire train data set and apply the same steps in an MLOps pipeline to a test dataset.  `Fix_DQ` can be used to detect most issues in your data (similar to dq_report but without the target related steps) in one step (during `fit` method).
+<p>`Fix_DQ` is a great way to clean an entire train data set and apply the same steps in an MLOps pipeline to a test dataset.  `Fix_DQ` can be used to detect most issues in your data (similar to dq_report but without the `target` related issues) in one step.
+Then it fixes those issues it finds during the `fit` method by the `transform` method.
 This transformer can then be saved (or "pickled") for applying the same steps on test data either at the same time or later.<br>
 <p>Fix_DQ will perform following data quality cleaning steps:
 <ol>
 <li>It removes ID columns from further processing</li>